An American’s Guide to Hosting Thanksgiving in Paris

 Baking powder is “levure” in French and it comes in small pouches in the baking aisle of any normal French grocery store.
 When I first arrived bought an American brand at one of the American markets, and I know another American who buys it in the US and brings it to France in her suitcase!

 Baking soda is everywhere in France, but they have two kinds: one for food and one for cleaning.
 For obvious reasons, I recommend looking for the food-grade option.
-It’s called “bicarbonate de soude – alimentaire.”
+It’s called “bicarbonate de soude – alimentaire” and you can find it near the salt and spices in the supermarket.

 The Sweet Stuff

 This might be considered sacrilege among some groups, but I make this with Libby’s pumpkin filling.
 French people, and especially my husband, enjoy this pumpkin pie.
-According to some sources, the filling is actually mostly butternut squash.
-I wouldn’t be surprised.
+According to some sources, the filling is actually mostly butternut squash and I wouldn’t be surprised.

 Libby’s filling is sold at the American shops listed below, and all the spices are available at normal grocery stores.
 The recipe calls for unsweetened concentrated milk, which you can get in cans in the boxed milk aisle of a regular grocery store, called “lait concentré non sucré.”

-I’ve been told Pumpkins that grow in France are not the same varieties that grow in the US, so if you’re hoping to DIY the filling, the flavor might not turn out the way you expect.
+I’ve been told that the pumpkins that grow in France are not the same varieties that grow in the US, so if you’re hoping to DIY the filling with fresh pumpkin, the flavor might not turn out the way you expect.
 One idea might be to use half butternut squash and half pumpkin?

 Some Americans in Paris use the French potiron squash (looks a little bit like a pumpkin) for their pies.
 I tried to make a soup once with the potiron, but I didn’t like the flavor at all, so I’m a bit hesitant.
 But maybe I didn’t put in enough seasoning?!?